Sulaiman-Dem/Sulaiman-Dem.github.io/README.md

 > October 2018 - February 2019

-- Migrated data from an old system to a newer, more optimized database system.
+- Migrated data from an old system to a newer, more optimised database system.

 ## Certificates

 1. <a href="images/CTP Certificate.pdf" title="Download" download>CUNY Tech Prep</a>

-- This candidate has successfully completed CUNY Tech Prep, a year-long technical and professional development program.
-The candidate learned in-demand technologies in Web Development or Data Science, developed their professional skills through individualized career coaching, and applied their learnings through a group project, built from design to implementation and pitched at CUNY Tech Prep Demo Night.
+- This candidate has completed CUNY Tech Prep, a year-long technical and professional development program.
+The candidate learned in-demand technologies in Web Development or Data Science, developed their professional skills through individualised career coaching and applied their learnings through a group project, built from design to implementation and pitched at CUNY Tech Prep Demo Night.

 ## SKILLS